Stukeley/PrimeNumberGenerator/README.md

 Calling `Stream()` will return an `IEnumerable<int>` that is easy to manipulate using LINQ methods, such as `Skip()` or `Take()`.

+Due to the usage of 'yield', the method will return one element at a time.

 Examples:

 ```csharp